-(Please note that the above ISBN includes the physical textbook and online access to Connect (required for optional course assignment), and the e-book.
+(Please note that the above ISBN includes the physical textbook, online access to Connect, and the ebook.
 Students who do not wish to have a physical textbook may wish to choose the online only option, which includes access to the e-book only and Connect for 360 days.
-The ISBN for this option is 9781265024611, and it can be purchased through the Western Bookstore via the "Alternative" option for this course.
+The ISBN for this option is 9781265024611, and it can be purchased through the Western Bookstore via the "Alternative" option for this course.)